adamgreenough/ava/docs/themes.md

 ## Using Assets

 Ava makes it easy to include your CSS and JS files.
-It even handles cache-busting automatically, so your visitors always see the latest version.
+It even handles cache-busting automatically, so your visitors always see the latest version based on the files modified time.

 ```php
 <!-- Just ask $ava for the asset URL -->